iinsys/devops/100-days-of-devops/kodecloud/day3/readme.md

-Day 3: Secure Root SSH Access
+Day 3: Disable Direct SSH Root Login on All App Servers

 >You are exactly where you need to be.
 You are not behind.

-# 🚀 DevOps Journey with KodeCloud – Day 3
-## ✅ Task: Disable Direct SSH Root Login on All App Servers

 Following a security audit, the xFusionCorp security team has enforced a new protocol: **root should not be allowed to log in via SSH directly**.
 You are to **disable root SSH login** on all app servers in the **Stratos Datacenter**.

----

-## 🔧 Affected Servers
+## Affected Servers

 | Server   | Hostname                     | User    |
 |----------|------------------------------|---------|